 History of City Hall

-Around the Rotunda you will see 4 statues; O’Connell, Drummond, Thomas Davis and Charles Lucas.
+Around the Rotunda are four statues: Daniel O’Connell, Thomas Drummond, Thomas Davis and Charles Lucas.

-Daniel ‘the Liberator’ O’Connell was most noted as a catholic emancipator, he worked to abolish laws discriminating against the catholic people of Ireland.
+Daniel "The Liberator" O’Connell is most noted as a Catholic emancipator, who worked to abolish laws discriminating against the Catholic people of Ireland.

-Thomas Drummond was the Irish Secretary and an engineer (1791-1840).
+Thomas Drummond was the Irish Secretary and an engineer.
 He was most famous for the design of a lighthouse light that is still in use today.
 In 1840, at the age of 43, he fell ill with TB and died.
-One of his greatest contributions to the Irish political landscape was the abolishment of a law that ordered 1/10th of all income to be paid to the Church of Ireland
+One of his greatest contributions to the Irish political landscape was the abolishment of a law that ordered 1/10th of all income to be paid to the Church of Ireland.

-Thomas Davis was a famous poet and this statue was built in 1943 to mark his contribution to the Arts.
+Thomas Davis was a famous poet and chief organiser of the Young Irelander movement, who was an advocate for unity between Irish Catholics and Protestants.
+His statue was built in 1943 to mark his contribution to the arts.

-Charles Lucas was a prominent figure in the development of the city as we know it today.
-He was a member of the Wide Streets Commission and they developed the areas the we now call O’Connell street, d’Olier street, Henry street, Westmoreland street and college green area.
+Charles Lucas was a prominent figure in the development of Dublin city as we know it today.
+He was a member of the Wide Streets Commission, which developed the areas we now call O’Connell Street, d’Olier Street, Henry Street, Westmoreland Street and the College Green area.
 He also had great influence on the guilds in Dublin.

-The central part of the Rotunda, including the mosaic Coat of Arms, was re-laid in 1898 to a design of the then City Architect Charles J. McCarthy.
-The white marble surrounding the Coat of Arms is actually Portland stone from the Isle of Wight.
-The light grey-blue marble is Sicilian; the black marble is from Co.
+The central part of the Rotunda, including the mosaic Coat of Arms, was re-laid in 1898 to a design of the then City Architect, Charles J. McCarthy.
+The white marble surrounding the Coat of Arms is Portland stone from the Isle of Wight; the light grey-blue marble is Sicilian; the black marble is from Co.
 Kilkenny; the green marble is from Co.
 Galway; and the red marble is from Co.
 Cork.
 All of the marble is two inches thick and is grouted with Portland cement.
-The work was carried out by Sibthorpe and Sons of Dublin.
+The work was carried out by H. Sibthorpe & Son of Dublin.